The Objective and Subjective

 The mind takes less time to dream an action than the body does to perform it.

-This is only because the mind’s speed is greater than the body’s speed.
+This is because the mind is faster than the body.

-When a dream-object, an object of imagination, seems to be absolutely real, there is also a marked change in the personality also.
+When a dream-object or object of imagination seems to be absolutely real, there is also a marked change in the personality.

 Rákśasii Vidyá